Ford Fiesta (fifth generation)

-The Ford Fiesta Mk5 (Mk6 in the United Kingdom) is the fifth generation of the Ford Fiesta supermini built in Europe between April 2002 and 2008.
+The Ford Fiesta Mk5 is the fifth generation of the Ford Fiesta supermini built in Europe between April 2002 and 2008.
 The Fiesta continued to be built in Mexico until 2010 and in Brazil until 2014.
 Most engines were carried over from the previous Fiesta.

 This generation became the best-selling Ford Fiesta generation to date.
 This was the first Fiesta to be sold in Asia and Australasia, where it replaced the Kia-based Festiva.